What is Uterus?

 FIGO Stage IIIB

-Tumor spread to the vagina or the parametrium.
+The cancer cells have spread to the vagina or up to the parametrium.

 FIGO Stage IIIC1

-Tumor spread to regional pelvic lymph nodes but not to the non-regional lymph nodes.
+Cancer has spread to pelvic lymph nodes but not to the lymph nodes along the aorta or to distant body parts.

 FIGO Stage IIIC2

-Tumor spread to the lymph nodes along the aorta (para-aortic lymph nodes).
+Cancer has spread to the lymph nodes along the aorta but not to the distant body parts.

 FIGO Stage IVA

-Tumor spread to the mucosa of the rectum or urinary bladder.
+Cancer has spread up to the mucosa of the rectum or urinary bladder.

 FIGO Stage IVB

-Tumor spread to distant body parts such as non-regional lymph nodes, lungs, bones, liver, etc.
+The cancer cells have spread to distant body parts such as distant lymph nodes, lungs, bones, liver, etc.

-The endometrial cancer treatment depends on stage and grade of the tumor, type of endometrial cancer, patient’s preference (for example, to retain fertility or not), performance status of the patient, along with other factors.
+The endometrial cancer treatment depends on various factors including the type of endometrial cancer, stage of the disease, grade of the tumor, patient’s preference (for example, to retain fertility or not), performance status of the patient, along with other factors.

 This treatment approach is based on the fact that most endometrial cancer cells grow under the influence of estrogen.
 Estrogen is predominately produced by the ovaries and a small amount is also produced by the fat tissue in females.